 - One 9-inch pie shell of your choice, homemade or store-bought pastry or chocolate cookie crust* recommended

 - 12 tablespoons (1 ½ sticks) butter, at room temperature

 - 3 ounces unsweetened chocolate, melted and cooled

 - 1/2 teaspoon vanilla

 - Chocolate curls**

 - Bake a 9-inch pie crust of your choice.
 Transfer to a wire rack to cool.

 - In the bowl of a stand mixer with the paddle attachment, cream the butter and sugar for about 2 minutes, till light and fluffy.
 With the mixer running, gradually add melted chocolate, vanilla, and the Frangelico.
 Add eggs, one at a time, beating at medium speed for 5 minutes after each addition.
 Pour filling into cooled crust.
 Cover with plastic wrap, and cool in the refrigerator at least 4 hours.

-- Before serving, whip one cup of heavy cream, adding sugar and vanilla to taste.
-I also add an envelope of Whip-It to stabilize the cream.
-Garnish with chocolate shavings or Baci if desired.
+- Before serving, whip one cup of heavy cream, adding powdered sugar and vanilla to taste.
+Garnish with chocolate shavings and whipped cream if desired.